KhaledAshrafH/Students-Statistics-System/README.md

 ## License

 The System is released under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute the toolbox in accordance with the terms of this license.

-## Running the Docker Compose File

-To run the Docker Compose file and deploy the subsystem, follow the same steps as described in the previous subsystem's README file.

-By following these steps, you can deploy and utilize the Student Statistics System subsystem, incorporating CI/CD practices and Docker containerization concepts.